 MD: Now that we know some of the causes, what are some things we can do to restore our vitality and start feeling energized?

 LW: It is important to understand that the road to poor energy needs to be identified, as the road in is the road out.
 For example, if someone is tired because they are low in iron, then replenishing their iron levels will resolve the fatigue.
 But if someone is tired because of grief, then no amount of iron will “fix” the grief, hence the tiredness.
-So I always seek to find the path that led to the fatigue.
+So I always seek to find the path that led to fatigue.

 All of the knowledge about creating a healthy lifestyle does little good until it leads to a change in daily behavior, a change to what you do consistently.
-Research and my experience from working with people to support their health has shown me that when an individual connects, they make [better decisions] with improvements in their daily energy, [and] they are more likely to make them a new habit.
+Research and my experience from working with people to support their health have shown me that when an individual connects, they make [better decisions] with improvements in their daily energy, [and] they are more likely to make them a new habit.
 Connecting their choices with better daily energy does more for people than anything they might learn about poor choices increasing their risk for major diseases.
 It’s a huge reason why all of my health information is framed in the positive—it’s about what you can experience, what life can be like if you make these changes, rather than threats of what may happen if you don’t change.

 MD: How does our diet factor into this?
 What are some of the foods we can eat to restore energy levels?